The Gus Van Horn FAQ

 1. Who are you?

-I am a part-time consultant, part-time stay-at-home-dad, and freelance cultural and political commentator who resides in St. Louis.
+I am a part-time consultant, part-time stay-at-home-dad, and freelance cultural and political commentator who resides in the Baltimore area.
 You won't find me in a phone book, though, because I write under a pen name.

 2. How would you describe your political views?